Hey guys, welcome back, Craig from craig on code. Today we’re going to talk about user-friendly routing for MVC widgets in Sitefinity 12.1.

 Overall, user-friendly routing for MVC widgets can make it easier to filter by categories, tags, and paging without the use of a category or tag widget.

-Thanks for watching and stay code engaged.
+Thanks for watching and stay craig on coded.